zbagdzevicius/task_turing-solutions/README.md

 This project was generated with [Angular CLI]

+## Things to do Before

+install yarn

+Run `yarn` to install dependencies in current project directory.

 ## Development server

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.